Blue Origin Logo

 Blue Origin Logo History

 The company’s logos are distinguished by their originality.
-Each symbol encapsulates the mission of Blue Origin.
+Each symbol encapsulates Blue Origin’s mission.
 Colors and elements mark the steps toward the goal.
 Unique developments, launches, and rocket tests – all this can be seen in the letters and drawings.
 The emblems point to well-considered decisions, global scale, and unhurriedness in work.
 The central image is a detailed crest in the style of the 16th and 17th centuries, which represents the process of space exploration step by step.
 The choice is original, like the company that aims to invent reusable rockets.

 What is Blue Origin?

-It’s a space company founded by the creator of Amazon, which is engaged in the development and assembly of rockets, rocket engines of the BE series, launch vehicles, and orbital stations, participates in the Artemis program for landing on the Moon, and sends satellites into orbit.
+It’s a space company founded by the creator of Amazon that is engaged in the development and assembly of rockets, BE-series rocket engines, launch vehicles, and orbital stations, participates in the Artemis program for landing on the Moon, and sends satellites into orbit.

 2000 – 2004